 - Inactive/sedentary individuals

-- Individuals participating in a high-volume of physical activity
+- Individuals participating in a high intensity sports or physical activity

 How can a physiotherapist help me with my knee pain?